oliver-clark/oliver-clark.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Homepage"
-excerpt: "My CV, publications, blog, etc"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/